TomInTheBytes/SANS-HHC-2024/docs/act_2/powershell.md

         $page.Content
         ```

-    ??? success "Solution for question 9"
+    ??? success "Solution to question 9"

         !!! quote "Task"
             It looks like it requires a cookie token, set the cookie and try again.